Two cargo ships collide in the Baltic Sea near Sweden and Denmark | DW | 13.12.2021

 The British ship is "not in distress" and "is helping in the search right now," Franzen said.

-One of the ships was 90 meters-long and the other 55 meters-long, Swedish agency TT reported citing the Swedish coast guard spokesman.
+One of the ships was 90 meters long and the other 55 meters long (295 and 180 feet respectively), Swedish agency TT reported, citing the Swedish coast guard spokesman.

 Collisions such as the one Monday in the Baltic Sea are rare.